© Pixabay

 Impacts

-At least three selected climate-adapted cultivation methods for regionally relevant crops have been created and made accessible as practical examples for organic farmers in theory and practice.
+Selected climate-adapted cultivation methods for regionally relevant crops have been developed and made accessible as practical examples for organic farmers in theory and practice.

-The Martvili project region was prepared for its transition to an eco-district, including the eco-certification of selected farms.
+The first eco-district was prepared in the Martvili project region, including the eco-certification of selected farms.

 Impressions